 In a small number of people, the respiratory symptoms deteriorate to such an extent that they require intensive care; they require mechanical respiration to support the functioning of the lungs.

-According to information currently available, between 1 to 2% of those who have tested positive for the disease subsequently die of the illness.
+According to information currently available, around 5 % of those who have tested positive for the disease subsequently die of the illness.